nv-rp/qb-menu/README.md

 # qb-menu
-Menu System for the QBCore Framework
+Menu System for the QBCore Framework, Edited to look like NoPixel with Fontawesome icons supported

 This is a modified version of **[NH Context](https://forum.cfx.re/t/no-longer-supported-standalone-nerohiro-s-context-menu-dynamic-event-firing-menu/2564083)** by **[NeroHiro](https://github.com/nerohiro)**

+Original made by QBCore, edited by FjamZoo#0001 and Renewed scripts https://discord.gg/NukW4RTF

 --[[
 EXAMPLE MENU